 The only published photo of the "weak" knot was one showing the two different orientations (horizontal bow vs vertical bow), part of which I've reproduced at right.
 As mentioned above, the black shoelaces lacked sufficient contrast to check the construction and placement of the knot.
 I've therefore Photoshopped the image to enhance the crossovers in the very centre of the knot.

 Initially I was puzzled, as the image did not match either a left-over-right Granny Knot or a right-over-left Granny Knot.
 The only way that I could reproduce this knot with similar looking crossings and orientations of loops and ends was to tie a right-over-left Granny Knot, then flip it (see photos below).

-In other words, their knot appears to be mounted on the test rig "inside-out", with what is normally the outer, second knot instead positioned underneath the first knot and pressing against the yellow knot-mounting block.
+In other words, their knot appears to be mounted on the test rig inside-out, with what is normally the outer, second knot (with the loops and loose ends) instead positioned on the inside and pressing against the yellow knot-mounting block.
 This would likely produce quite different results than those with the knot correctly mounted.

 2. Rear-Impact vs Side-Impact Tests Flawed